Sumitk874/CV/README.md

-# Curriculum Vitae
+# CV Website

-sample cv written purely in html no stylizing and stuff
+Simple web application built using HTML.
+It serves as an online version of my Curriculum Vitae (CV) or resume, allowing me to showcase my skills, experience, and qualifications.